Chain-of-Action: Faithful and Multimodal Question Answering through Large Language Models: Experiments

 \section{Experiments}

-In this section, we initially compare the performance of our Chain-of-Action framework with recent state-of-the-art baselines across various public benchmarks, followed by an in-depth analysis of these comparisons.
+In this section, we compare the performance of our Chain-of-Action framework with state-of-the-art baselines across public benchmarks.
 Subsequently, we provide a detailed analysis of our launched case study: a Question Answering (QA) application in the Web3 domain.